funkshelper/woodcore-openssl-1.0/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [WoodcoinTalk](https://woodcointalk.io/) forums.
+* Discuss on the [LotuscoinTalk](https://lotuscointalk.io/) forums.
-* Discuss project-specific development on #woodcoin on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=woodcoin).
+* Discuss project-specific development on #lotuscoin on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=lotuscoin).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)